Your U of T Resource Finder

 Selection Process

 At the University of Toronto, CGRS doctoral applications are first received by the graduate unit (department) where the student is registered or as indicated on the application.
 The graduate unit staff review the applications for eligibility and all eligible applications may be then adjudicated by the graduate unit’s awards committee comprised of graduate faculty members from the graduate unit.
-Each application is reviewed and scored as per the selection criteria set out by the Tri-Agency.
+Each application is reviewed and scored as per the selection criteria set out by the tri-agency.
 Graduate units may be given quotas by their Faculty Graduate Dean’s office or the School of Graduate Studies (SGS), within which they nominate their top ranked candidates to SGS for central adjudication.

 SGS receives applications from all eligible graduate units for each of its three centrally adjudicated competitions (one per research area): health sciences (CIHR), natural science & engineering (NSERC), and social sciences & humanities (SSHRC).
 Each application is reviewed and scored by three faculty members on the SGS Awards Committee.
 This Committee is comprised of graduate faculty administrators (Graduate Associate Chairs/Coordinators) and graduate appointed faculty from departments in all disciplines.
 No member shall review or score an application submitted by their own home department or where there is a conflict of interest.
-Members use the selection criteria set out by the Tri-Agency to determine and submit scores for all applications assigned.
+Members use the selection criteria set out by the tri-agency to determine and submit scores for all applications assigned.
 SGS collects and tallies the scores.
 Members then participate in an in-person/virtual review meeting where scores are discussed and final rankings are determined and confirmed.
-The top ranking applications within the university’s quota are forwarded to each of the Tri-Agency for the national competition.
+The top ranking applications within the university’s quota are forwarded to each of the tri-agency for the national competition.

 Given the large number of applications under review, committee members do not provide written appraisals of individual applications, nor is a record kept of committee deliberations.
 As such, SGS regrettably cannot provide information specific to an application.